Mercedes posts rise in Q1 sales boosted by EVs, premium cars

 Sales in the Mercedes-Benz Vans division grew 12% in the quarter, reaching 98,900 - its best first-quarter result ever.

-Earlier on Wednesday, Swedish peer Volvo VOLVb.STreported record first-quarter profits in a sign the company has begun to overcome bottlenecks and inflation that hampered the industry.
+Earlier on Wednesday, Swedish peer Volvo VOLVb.STreported record first-quarter profits in a sign the company had begun to overcome bottlenecks and inflation that hampered the industry.

 ((Andrey.Sychev2@thomsonreuters.com))